MLS Players Association: 2010 CBA

 The collective bargaining agreement ran through the 2009 season and in January 2010 the Major League Soccer players threatened to go on strike.
 The union had voted in favor of a strike if a new deal was not reached before the beginning of the season.
 The labor agreement expired on January 31, 2010.
 Progress had been reported in negotiations with the Players Association, with the major issues reportedly player transfer and guaranteed contracts.
 The Players Association had accused MLS of failing to abide by international regulations set down by governing body FIFA, but the league denied the charge.
 FIFA said they would not intervene in a labor dispute.
 The MLSPA advised players to report to camp as planned.
 Reports had been conflicting about the actual possibility of a work stoppage.
 Both sides agreed to extend talks to February 12, and then extended then again to February 25, 2010.

 On March 20, 2010, MLS and MLSPA signed a new 5-year agreement commencing with the 2010 season and continuing through January 31, 2015.

 2015 CBA

-On March 4, 2015, the MLS and MLSPA agree to terms on a third Collective Bargaining Agreement for a duration of 5 years.
+On March 4, 2015, the MLS and MLSPA agreed to terms on a third Collective Bargaining Agreement for a duration of 5 years.